 - Content layer

-Internet Governance involves Internet Protocol Addressing (IP Addressing), Domain Name System (DNS), Routing, Technical Innovations, Standardization, Security, Public Policy, Privacy, Legal Issues, Cyber Norms, Intellectual Property and taxation
+Internet Governance involves Internet Protocol Addressing (IP Addressing), Domain Name System (DNS), Routing, Technical Innovations, Standardization, Security, Public Policy, Privacy, Legal Issues, Cyber Norms, Intellectual Property and taxation.

-Responsibility of Internet Governance Division of MeitY includes representation of India’s Public Policy Concerns on global platform, Awareness on Internet Governance, Encouraging greater participation in Internet Engineering Task Force (IETF) Working groups and Engagement with Internet Society (ISOC), Promotion of Multistakeholder model of Internet Governance within India, strengthening internet Internet Infrastructure of the country etc. Meity is also looking after issues related to Universal Acceptance and IDNs.
+Includes representation of India’s Public Policy Concerns on global platform, Awareness on Internet Governance, Encouraging greater participation in Internet Engineering Task Force (IETF) Working groups and Engagement with Internet Society (ISOC), Promotion of Multi-stakeholder model of Internet Governance within India, strengthening internal internet infrastructure of the country etc. MeitY is also looking after issues related to Universal Acceptance and Internationalized Domain Names (IDNs).

 MeitY is closely monitoring all the activity of ICANN and participating through GAC (Governmental Advisory Committee) and other public engagement.
 The GAC's key role is to provide advice to ICANN on issues of public policy especially where there may be an interaction between ICANN's activities or policies and national laws or international agreements.

 The Research, Development and awareness projects that are being undertaken by the Internet Governance Division, MeitY are as follows: